mason-cds-intro-comput-sci/lab-report-reproducible-research-rmd-gh/README.md

 5. Click the green button that says "Create pull request".

-6. Give the pull request the following title: [Submission: Lab 1, FirstName LastName]{.monospace}, replacing [FirstName]{.monospace} and [LastName]{.monospace} with your actual first and last name.
+6. Give the pull request the following title: `Submission: Lab 1, FirstName LastName`, replacing `FirstName` and `LastName` with your actual first and last name.

-7. In the messagebox, write: [My lab report is ready for grading @jkglasbrenner]{.monospace}.
+7. In the messagebox, write: `My lab report is ready for grading @jkglasbrenner`.

 8. Click "Create pull request" to lock in your submission